Andrew Clarke (actor)

+Early life

+Clarke is a graduate of Sydney's National Institute of Dramatic Art (NIDA), where he studied acting.
+He also has a Bachelor of Education in Drama, which he studied at Adelaide's Flinders University.

 Career

 Andrew Clarke began his career in theatre.
-His theatre credits include Macbeth, The Winter's Tale, Arsenic and Old Lace, The Cherry Orchard, Long Day's Journey into Night, The Glass Menagerie, The Devil's Advocate, Waiting for Godot and Under Milk Wood.
+His stage credits include Macbeth, The Winter's Tale, Arsenic and Old Lace, The Cherry Orchard, Long Day's Journey into Night, The Glass Menagerie, The Devil's Advocate, Waiting for Godot and Under Milk Wood.

-He has had several high-profile roles in television movies, series and mini-series, including starring in the popular series Banjo Paterson's The Man From Snowy River ("Snowy River: The McGregor Saga") as Matt McGregor for four seasons from 1993-1996.
-He also starred in an episode of Halifax f.p. in 1999.
+He also performed in The Land of Smiles for the State Opera Company of South Australia and the musicals Norman Lindsay and his Push in Bohemia, Paint Your Wagon, Oliver! and Errol Flynn's Great Big Adventure Book for Boys.

-Other television roles included a short stint in soap opera Prisoner, where (in 1982) he played the role of Judy Bryant's son-in-law Geoff Maynard, and the ongoing role of Terry Hansen in soap opera Sons and Daughters (appearing in episodes between 1983 and 1984).
-In 1992, he acted as Sonny Hammond in The Adventures of Skippy, which was short lived and ran for one season with 39 episodes.
+In 1982, Clarke had a short stint in cult soap opera Prisoner, in which he played the role of Judy Bryant's son-in-law Geoff Maynard.
+Following Prisoner, he appeared in the ongoing role of Terry Hansen in soap opera Sons and Daughters, between 1983 and 1984.

-Other major roles have been in the 1985 mini-series Anzacs, in which he won the 1985 best actor Silver Logie, the 1986 mini-series Sword of Honour and the 1985 mini-series about Charles Kingsford Smith called A Thousand Skies, in which he appeared as Charles Ulm.
+Clarke then landed the lead role of Martin Barrington in the 1985 miniseries Anzacs, starring opposite Paul Hogan, for which he won the 1986 Silver Logie for Best Actor.
+He also had major roles in 1985 miniseries A Thousand Skies, about Charles Kingsford Smith, in which he appeared as Charles Ulm, and the 1986 miniseries Sword of Honour, playing Tony Lawrence, the latter of which won him another Logie Award for Best Actor.

+Clarke was in contention for the role of James Bond in The Living Daylights (1987).
+He was offered the contract, but says it "was just so abysmal I couldn’t accept it", and instead, Timothy Dalton was cast.

-Clarke had a starring role as sleuth Simon Templar in The Saint in Manhattan in 1987.
-There was a one-hour pilot episode that aired on CBS.
+That same year, he appeared in the 1987 comedy film Les Patterson Saves the World, opposite Barry Humphries, and had a starring role as sleuth Simon Templar in The Saint in Manhattan.
+There was a one-hour pilot episode of the latter, that aired on CBS.
 It did not make the fall schedule; instead, CBS decided to show it and have viewers call in and vote to put it on the schedule.
 About 44,000 people called in, with more than 40,000 of them voting in favour of the show.
 These numbers did not sway CBS, especially since the show did not fare well against whatever was playing on the other two networks that night, and it declined to purchase any future episodes.

-Clarke also appeared in the movie Les Patterson Saves The World in 1987 and portrayed Laurence Olivier in Blonde.
-He has also had roles in SeaChange, Halifax f.p., and Always Greener In late 2005 he completed a four-month stint on soap opera Neighbours, playing Alex Kinski.
+He played the lead role of Bill Wellesley in 1988 American TV film Outback Bound, opposite Donna Mills.